kumarishan/personal-notes/programming-languages/scala-lang.md

 use variance to control subtyping behavior
 +T means type T can only be used in covariant positions
 -T means type T can only be used in contravariant position
+__type ascription__ - : tells the compiler what type u expect out of an expression of all the valid types better than using asInstanceOf

 View Bounds
 -----------